Italian Grand Prix™ Travel Guide

 Additional Information

-What to see & do in Italy
+What to see & do in Milan

-• Galleria Vittorio Emanuele II: Italy’s oldest active shopping mall is located right next door to the Duomo.
+Italy’s oldest active shopping mall is located right next door to the Duomo.
 The Galleria Vittorio Emanuele II is an impressive domed arcade with historic shops, restaurants and cafes, including a flagship Ferrari store.

-• Parco Sempione: Take a walk in the largest green space in central Milan, home to several of the city’s best landmarks, including Castello Sforzesco, a huge medieval fortress and La Triennale di Milano, a design museum.
+Take a walk in the largest green space in central Milan, Parco Sempione, home to several of the city’s best landmarks, including Castello Sforzesco, a huge medieval fortress and La Triennale di Milano, a design museum.
 You can also get some amazing city views from the 109-metre Torre Branco, a steel tower that was built for the 1933 Trienalle.

-• Other landmarks to check out in Milan include La Scala Opera (for a tour or performance), the Leonardo da Vinci National Museum of Science and Technology and Pinacoteca di Brera, an art gallery inside a beautiful palazzo.
+Other landmarks to check out in Milan include La Scala Opera (for a tour or performance), the Leonardo da Vinci National Museum of Science and Technology and Pinacoteca di Brera, an art gallery inside a beautiful palazzo.

 If you need additional assistance ahead of your Italian Grand Prix™ weekend, please contact our Guest Services Team at guestservices@f1experiences.com.